jcolomb/gintonic-blog/text/survey_analysis_report2.md

 - Research project: The unit of research that address a specific research question.
 It can mostly be deliminated by the team involved and typically produce a unique research paper.

 - Laboratory: Any organization that involves files from several projects.
-It can also be for a unique researchers, or for a consortium of laboratories.
+It can also be for a unique researcher, or for a consortium of laboratories.

 ```